 Essentially, AMP pages are a stripped down version of HTML that help your mobile pages load exponentially faster, which is particularly great for blog content.
 When content loads faster, more people engage with more pages, and everyone wins.

-For more on the AMP project, watch the video below.
-For guides on implementing AMP pages, click here.
+For more on the AMP project, or guides on implementing AMP pages, click here.

 Scrap anything you don’t need.

 Most websites have fluff - images, text, buttons, ads, etc. that aren’t necessary, yet slow down the site.
 You could improve your page speed significantly just by getting rid of anything unnecessary!